Aether-FGFS/Bombable-Objects/README.md

   above sea level.

- In the case of AI objects, some of them may shoot at you AA guns.
+ In the case of AI objects, some of them may shoot AA guns at you .

  Have a good luck and lot of fun. :)